 Draeger Medical has established an endowment to fund the Draeger-Shreyas Roy, MD Memorial Literary Award.
 This literary award recognizes the best paper published in the science journal RESPIRATORY CARE between November and October.

 In order to be considered the best paper published in Respiratory Care addressing mechanical ventilation and its current technology as it relates to respiratory care.
 The principal author must be a physician or RRT who is a member of the AARC and with a minimum of BS in RT or health science.
 The paper must address mechanical ventilation and its current technology as it relates to respiratory care.

-The award will consist of a certificate of recognition, airfare, one night lodging, and registration for the AARC Congress 2018.
+The award will consist of a certificate of recognition, airfare, one night lodging, and registration for AARC Congress.